benjamin421/thebenjamin/content/workwithme.md

 The best way to work with me right now is through 1:1 [consulting]({{< ref "consulting" >}}).
 Typically for an hour a week or more, I will work with you or your company's decision maker to help come to conclusions about how to move towards a specific objective.
 Here I am not a laborer, I am a guide.

-[Here's a referral](/Saint%20Louis%20Bank%20Letter.pdf) from the president of a bank and [here's another](/Maxine%20Letter.pdf) from the founder of build-a-bear.
+[Here's a referral](/Saint%20Louis%20Bank%20Letter.pdf) from the president of a bank and [here's another](/Maxine%20Letter.pdf) from the founder of Build-A-Bear.

 ---